SoftUni-Internal/interactive-content/EN/06-Joins-Subqueries-And-Indices/00-Joins-Subqueries-And-Indices.md

 The related column is a column which exists as a primery key in the first table and as a secondary key in the second table.

-Have a look at the example below.

-Notice that the "course_id" column in the "Students" table refers to the "id" column in the "Courses" table.

-The relationship between the two tables is the courses "id" column.

 ### Cartesian Product

 This example will produce Cartesian product: